adapter-hub/website/posts/2025/05/adapters-for-any-model-huggingface-hub.md

 ## Adapters for Any Transformer with Plugin Interface

-In the following, we'll walk through adding adapter support to a custom or not pre-supported model with the _Adapters_ library's **[plugin interface](https://docs.adapterhub.ml/plugin_interface.html)**.
-Specifically, we'll be writing a plugin interface for the **Qwen 2.5** model and then train an adapter for mathematical reasoning.
+In the following, we'll walk through adding adapter support to a custom or not pre-supported model with the _Adapters_ library's [plugin interface](https://docs.adapterhub.ml/plugin_interface.html).
+Specifically, we'll be writing a plugin interface for the Qwen 2.5 model and then train an adapter for mathematical reasoning.

 **Important:** The interface below for Qwen 2 and Qwen 2.5 already comes pre-supported in _Adapters_, so you could skip this section entirely!
 It's merely to showcase how you could define interfaces for your own custom models!
 You can find a list of all pre-supported models here: https://docs.adapterhub.ml/model_overview.html.